iai-group/pkg-api/docs/source/pkg_connector.rst

 =============

 This component is responsible for establishing a connection to the PKG and executing SPARQL queries against it.
-The SPARQL queries are generated based on the user's annotated statements using utility functions.
+The SPARQL queries are generated based on the user's annotated statements using utility functions (see :py:mod:`pkg_api.utils`).

 Features
 --------